cmarti/tomato_branching/README.md

 conda activate tomato
 ```

-Running the jupyter notebooks for the analysis requires a series of python libraries that can be easily set up by
+Running the scripts for the analysis requires a series of python libraries that can be easily set up by

 ```bash
 pip install -r requirements.txt